- 26th - 27th March 2026

 - Emerging technologies that will create a competitive advantage.

-- How we can maintain a human-centered approach to engagement?
+- How can we maintain a human-centered approach to engagement?

 Panellist: